Bambusa - Bamboo: Planting and Growing

 Bamboo propagation is generally carried out in spring, during March-April, by dividing clumps that are at least three years old.
 The operation is performed when the soil is sufficiently moist, which makes the process easier.

 Please note: once removed, large bamboos regrow at their juvenile stage.
 The new culms that emerge will then be smaller in size and diameter.
-It will take several years before they reach the dimensions of the parent plant.
+It will take several years before they regain the dimensions of the parent plant.

 Association

-Bambusa multiplex ‘Alphonse Karr’, Schefflera taiwaniana, Colocasia esculenta ‘Black Magic’, Colocasia macrorrhiza and Strelitzia nicolai.
+Bambusa multiplex ‘Alphonse Karr’, Schefflera taiwaniana, Colocasia esculenta ‘Black Magic’, Colocasia macrorrhiza, and Strelitzia nicolai.

 Also worth reading